Grammy-winning producer Detail accused of sexual assault

 Grammy-winning producer Detail accused of sexual assaultNew

-LOS ANGELES (AP) — Grammy Award-winning music producer Detail has been arrested on more than a dozen charges of sexual assault.
+LOS ANGELES (AP) — Grammy Award-winning music producer Detail faces more than a dozen felony charges including multiple counts of rape and sexual assault.
 The Los Angeles County Sheriff’s Department says the producer was arrested Wednesday and is being held on more than $6 million bail.
-He’s charged with 15 counts of sexual assault and five counts of assault that authorities say took place between 2010 and 2018.
+The charges involve six women and include 11 counts of rape that authorities say took place between 2010 and 2018.
 Detail, whose real name is Noel Christopher Fisher, won a Grammy for Beyonce’s hit “Drunk in Love.”
 He’s also produced hits for Lil Wayne, Nicki Minaj and Wiz Khalifa.
-His attorney says he’ll plead not guilty to the charges.
+His attorney says he’ll plead not guilty.